-The app and virtual platform will go live two weeks before the conference.
+The app will go live two weeks before the conference.
 This is where you’ll be able to see who’s attending.
-Please go to ‘Community’ on the top navigation bar and select ‘Attendees’ to see the list of participants.
+Please select ‘Attendees’ to see the list of participants.
 From here you can send them a message or request an appointment.

-If you are new to the international education sector, or this is your first time attending AIEC, we highly encourage you to visit the IEAA booth in the Expo, and attend the IEAA Meet & Greet the IEAA Convenors on Tuesday to connect with people who share the same interests as you.
+If you are new to the international education sector, or this is your first time attending AIEC, we highly encourage you to visit the IEAA booth in the Expo, and attend the IEAA Conveners info session on Tuesday to connect with people who share the same interests as you.

 IEAA's Admissions & Compliance Network provides support, professional development and networking opportunities for IEAA members and other interested professionals who work, or have an interest, in international admissions and/or compliance.